miklevin/MikeLev.in/_posts/2023-03-13-introducing-the-new-bing-how-to-get-indexed.md

 headline: Exploring Bing Indexing - How I'm Getting My Content Recognized by the Search Engine
 description: As an SEO expert and Linux enthusiast, I am having a conversation with Bing about how to accurately represent my content.
 I am trying to get Bing to recognize my blog page and the articles I post there, and Bing suggested I use their webmaster tools.
 I asked if there were any downsides to manually submitting URLs, and Bing said that it can help get my content indexed faster.
 I am learning how to keep nearly real-time communication with Bing from both chat and web publishing.
 keywords: SEO, Linux, Bing, IndexNow, URL submission, webmaster tools, MikeLev.in, Linux VM, WSL, MultiPass, FOSS SEO software, Pipulate, Chrome OS, Crouton, operating systems, Linux commands, search engine representation, headlines, dates, quality criteria, chat, web publishing
-categories: bing, operating systems, seo, pipulate, linux, wsl
+categories: seo, pipulate, bing, wsl, linux, operating systems
 permalink: /blog/introducing-the-new-bing-how-to-get-indexed/
 layout: post
 ---